-In accordance with the SEC's rules, we provide our stockholders each year with the opportunity to cast an advisory vote regarding the compensation paid to our named executive officers as disclosed in the proxy statement.
-At our 2019 Annual Meeting, our stockholders overwhelmingly approved the proposal, with over 97% of the votes cast voting in favor of the proposal.
+In accordance with the SEC's rules, we provide our stockholders with the opportunity to cast an advisory vote regarding the compensation paid to our Named Executive Officers as disclosed in the proxy statement.
+As most recently approved by stockholders at the annual meeting of stockholders in 2017 and consistent with the Board's recommendation, we submit this proposal for a non-binding vote on an annual basis.
+At our 2020 Annual Meeting, our stockholders overwhelmingly approved the proposal, with over 97% of the votes cast voting in favor of the proposal.
 Accordingly, this year we again seek your advisory vote to approve the compensation of our named executive officers as we have described in "Compensation Discussion and Analysis" and in the accompanying compensation tables and related narrative discussion in the "Executive Compensation" section of this Proxy Statement.

 As discussed in detail in the "Compensation Discussion and Analysis" section above, the Compensation Committee actively oversees our executive compensation program, adopting changes to the program and awarding compensation as appropriate to reflect Hub Group's circumstances and to promote the main objectives of the program.
-Our compensation programs are designed to attract, retain, and motivate persons with superior ability, to reward outstanding performance, and to align the long-term interests of our named executive officers with those of our stockholders.
-Under these programs, our named executive officers are rewarded for the achievement of specific annual and long-term goals and the realization of increased stockholder value.
+Our compensation programs are designed to attract, retain, and motivate persons with superior ability, to reward outstanding performance, and to align the long-term interests of our Named Executive Officers with those of our stockholders.
+Under these programs, our Named Executive Officers are rewarded for the achievement of specific annual and long-term goals and the realization of increased stockholder value.
 We firmly believe that the information we have provided in this proxy statement demonstrates that our executive compensation program was designed appropriately and is working to ensure that management's interests are aligned with our stockholders' interests to support long-term value creation.

-Our Board is asking our stockholders to indicate their support for our named executive officer compensation as described in this proxy statement in accordance with SEC rules by voting for this proposal.
+Our Board is asking our stockholders to indicate their support for our Named Executive Officer compensation as described in this proxy statement in accordance with SEC rules by voting for this proposal.
 Because your vote is advisory, it will not affect any compensation already paid or awarded to any officer nor will it be binding on or overrule any decisions of the Board or the Compensation Committee.
 Nevertheless, our Board and the Compensation Committee value our stockholders' views and intend to consider the outcome of the vote, along with other relevant factors, when making future decisions regarding executive compensation.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers.
 This advisory vote is not a vote on the compensation of our Board, as described under "Director Compensation," or on our compensation policies as they relate to risk management, as described under "Compensation Risk Considerations" in the "Executive Compensation" section above.